AaronKalair/pi_chef_bootstrap/README.md

 the IP address of the Pi to SCP the files onto

 4. Run `install_chef.sh` to setup the Pi for Chef'ing, this will
-a.
-Enable swap (Chef will run out of memory on any reasonably sized cookbook without this)
+    1. Enable swap (Chef will run out of memory on any reasonably sized cookbook without this)
-b.
-Install Ruby 2.5.3 by building it from source (at the time of making this a new enough version of Ruby to run Chef 14 wasn't available in apt)
+    2. Install Ruby 2.5.3 by building it from source (at the time of making this a new enough version of Ruby to run Chef 14 wasn't available in apt)
-c.
-Install Chef as a ruby gem
+    3. Install Chef as a ruby gem

 5. Modify `bootstrap.json` to contain the correct run list

-6. Modify `client.rb` to contain the correct `cookbook\_path`
+6. Modify `client.rb` to contain the correct `cookbook_path`

 7. Run chef-client in local mode `sudo chef-client -z -j bootstrap.json -c client.rb`